bachelor-2014/report/v2/conclusion.md

 Based on the previous work on the robotic platform Splotbot, we have managed to build a new prototype named EvoBot with some of the functionality of the previous prototype as well as new functionality.
-The prototype is used for assessing a number of design decisions, providing guidance for future iterations of the robotic platform.

 All the hardware and software have been built from scratch, continuously focusing on modularity.
 As a result of this, EvoBot consists of a number of